SOBotics/burnaki/README.md

  - When a reopen vote is cast on a closed question.
 This means that the question was potentially wrongly closed during the effort and needs to be re-reviewed.
  - When an edit is made to a question.
 This helps to track which questions were edited by whom and potentially warn wrong edits or users on an edit-spree.
 Focus only on tag edits removing the burning tag?
  - When a delete vote is cast on a closed question.
+ - When an undelete vote is cast on a deleted question.
+This means that the questions was potentially wrongly deleted and needs another review.
  - When a new question is posted in the tags currently in burnination.

 Notifications will be sent by batches every 5 (?) minutes.